What you're seeing

 About the author

-Aquavect was by Rouzbeh Rezaei Sanjabi.
-To read the full papers, learn more about these simulations, or get in touch, please visit rouzbehrezaei.com.
+Created by Rouzbeh Rezaei Sanjabi as part of ongoing research in epistemic network dynamics.
+For full papers, more on these simulations, or to get in touch, visit rouzbehrezaei.com.